… is he?

 Bravo to whomever wrote Patrick Schwarzenegger’s original IMDb profile.
 Only recently has it been updated with the name of his father: an Austrian-born former Governor of California.

-From Letterboxd: A troubled college freshman, Luke, suffers a violent family trauma and resurrects his childhood imaginary friend Daniel to help him cope.
+Letterboxd summary: A troubled college freshman, Luke, suffers a violent family trauma and resurrects his childhood imaginary friend Daniel to help him cope.

 Ratings from around the web